Wong Ah Sat

 Wong Ah Sat (黃實) (also known as Wong Sat) was a Chinese Australian gold digger, farmer, and merchant.

 Early life

-Wong Ah Sat was born in Quang Tung, China, in approximately 1837.
+Wong Ah Sat was born in Canton, China, in approximately 1837.
 He arrived in New South Wales, Australia in 1857.
 Little is known about his life and where he resided, until he married.
 Although, it appears he was trading in the Bathurst area since the 1860s (his account books show Chinese customers, and frequent provisions of credit, based in Bathurst).
 By 1864, he was on the Tuena goldfields (located between Bathurst and Goulburn, NSW).
 His marriage certificate to Amelia Hackney states: Usual town of residence: Tuena.
 Occupation: gold digger.
 He died in Bolong on 23 April 1916, and was buried in a Bolong private cemetery (his wife Amelia, and son Henry, were later buried with him).

 Marriage to Amelia Hackney

 Between 1857 and 1864 Ah Sat Wong met Amelia Hackney (the daughter of prosperous and well-educated family from Manchester, England, involved in the drapery trade).
 It was usual for European women to trade with Chinese retailers, social customs frowned upon anything more.
 Regardless, "family legend states that when the couple married in Goulburn on 19 March 1864, they did so with Amelia's brothers in hot pursuit of the couple."

 Shortly after they settled in the gold mining town of Tuena (approximately 70 kilometres south west of Bathurst), where they conducted butchery and general business selling Chinese and European goods to the locals.
 While in Tuena, Amelia gave birth to five of their children.
 In 1875, the Wongs moved south to the predominantly Irish and Scottish migrant settlement - Fullerton/Bolong (near Crookwell, New South Wales), where Amelia gave birth to another four of their children.
 Wong Sat was naturalised in 1879, allowing him to purchase approximately 4,000 acres, the Wongs used the property to raise sheep and establish a general store to supply the local community of farmers and graziers.